farahpiralic/ASLens-Test/README.md

 G --> H["Output<br>"]
 ```
 ### Encoder-GPT2 Merge
 GPT-2 is a large pretrained model trained on a vast corpus of text, and it has already learned strong text dependencies.
 To integrate our encoder with GPT-2, we use **cross-attention**: we pass the encoder’s hidden state as the context to GPT-2’s cross-attention layers.
-This allows GPT-2 to condition its text generation on the encoded sign language features, leveraging both the pretrained language knowledge and the input landmark representations.
+This lets GPT-2 use encoded sign language features, combining  its pretrained language knowledge with the input landmark representations.
 ```mermaid

 graph TD